HagenGress/HagenGress.github.io/_projects/microfluidic-chamber/index.md

 main-image: /Microfluidic_Chamber_TitlePicture.jpg
 ---

-## Design Steps
+## Design and Experimental Highlights

 {% include image-gallery.html
-   images="Microfluidic_Chamber_1.jpg::Created a CAD model and PCB layout for the chamber.
-A mold was designed to pour the PDMS gaskets.| Microfluidic_Chamber_2.jpg::Coordinated with the machine shop and a PCB supplier to build the chamber.| Microfluidic_Chamber_3.jpg::Measured frequency changes in different liquids and varying flow rates using a syringe pump and a phase-locked loop." width="550"
+   images="Microfluidic_Chamber_1.jpg::Designed a CAD model and PCB layout for the chamber.
+Created a custom mold to cast PDMS gaskets for fluid sealing.| Microfluidic_Chamber_2.jpg::Oversaw fabrication by coordinating with a precision machine shop and a PCB manufacturer.| Microfluidic_Chamber_3.jpg::Characterized the frequency response in different fluids and flow conditions using a syringe pump and a phase-locked loop measurement system." width="550"
 %}